5 Things to Know About an NDA in a Business Sale

-The NDA stops prospective buyers from telling people who could potentially leak the information to customers, competitors, or employees, which could threaten the stability of your business and the sale.
+The goal of the NDA is to keep prospective buyers from telling people who could potentially leak the information to customers, competitors, or employees, which could threaten the stability of your business and its eventual sale.

 Read this article about why maintaining confidentiality in your business sale is important: “Confidentiality When Selling Your Business: The Ultimate Guide.”

 2. Who Drafts The NDA and Who Signs it?

 Once your business is listed on broker sites, merger and acquisition sites, or online business listing sites such as bizbuysell.com, buyers will inquire.